google/exposure-notifications-server/docs/deploying.md

 1. Build and deploy the container using the `ko publish` command.

-    For example, to deploy the infection server:
+    For example, to deploy the exposure server:

     ```
-    ko publish ./cmd/infection
+    ko publish ./cmd/exposure
     ```